h7I7/SimpleEngine/README.md

 A template project that comes with glad, glfw, and a DLL project.
-Not really an engine but I had to name it something.

 INSTRUCTIONS
 1. Clone
+2. Rename the repository folder
-2. Run "Generate_VERSION_Project.bat"
+3. Run "Generate_VERSION_Project.bat"
-3. Start coding
+4. Start coding

 REQUIREMENTS
 	-CMake